 - Internal body trauma, such as a burst pelvis or bladder.

 - Sudden dehydration, such as sunstroke.

-- Infection to the kidneys through other illness or disease.
+- Infection to the kidneys through other illnesses or diseases.

-- Blockages to the urethra, preventing elimination of urine.
+- Blockages to the urethra, preventing the elimination of urine.

 - Heart failure, usually as a result of high blood pressure (hypertension).

 Acute kidney failure can strike any cat, or any age.
 As you will see from the causes listed, sickness or injury can be to blame.
 If you believe that your cat is suffering acute kidney failure, rush them to a vet.
 The earlier the diagnosis, the higher the probability of a successful outcome.

 Chronic kidney failure, meanwhile, is usually a result of old age.
 This condition tends to appear in cats aged 7 years and over.
 Most often, kidney failure occurs through general wear-and-tear on your cat’s body.